Eating well with food allergies and intolerances during pregnancy

 Pregnant mothers-to-be with food intolerances, or those who are restricting certain food groups from their diet, will need to give careful consideration to their nutrition during their pregnancy.
 Observing healthy eating guidelines will be important to ensure the right nutrients are being consumed.

 Women with pre-existing serious, medically diagnosed food allergies, and those who develop an allergy, will need to inform their midwife and doctor of the condition so that all medical records and notes are correct.
-Advice will be given and a diet plan developed to ensure a healthy pregnancy for you and your baby.
+Guidance will be given and a diet plan developed to ensure a healthy pregnancy for you and your baby.

 If you have an intolerance or allergy it may be worthwhile asking your GP or midwife if you can be referred to a dietician for support and help to put together a suitable eating plan.

 Food intolerances and pregnancy

 Your food intolerances and allergic responses could change during pregnancy, for some pregnant women existing intolerance can improve and for others they worsen.
 It is likely that increased hormone levels in the body are integral in these changes.
 And it’s important to remember that most food intolerances won’t harm you or your baby.

 Food allergies and how they affect your baby

 If you have a serious food allergy that requires medical treatment, such as adrenaline for anaphylaxis, it is likely that this will be associated with eating food items such as egg, fish, milk, peanuts, sesame seeds, shellfish, soya, tree nuts and wheat.
 In the UK, all these foods are labelled if present in the food you buy from major outlets and you should always inform restaurants of your condition to avoid problems.
 If buying food at farmer’s markets etc, always speak to the seller to make sure your particular allergen is not present in the product you are buying.